-- Instructors commit to indicate their preferred method of communication on the syllabus. - Instructors commit to maintain a professional demeanor when interacting with students (e.g., using preferred names/titles, communicate about missing scheduled meetings). - Instructors commit to respond to student electronic communication within two business days. - Instructors commit to communicate course information to students in clear and consistent locations. - Instructors commit to connect students with help (i.e., early alert system) where necessary to support student success.
+Instructor Classroom Practices Undergraduate Student Classroom Practices Instructors commit to indicate their preferred method of communication on the syllabus.
+Students commit to adhere to instructors' preferred methods of communication.
+Instructors commit to maintain a professional demeanor when interacting with students (e.g., using preferred names/titles, communicate about missing scheduled meetings).
+Students commit to maintain a professional demeanor when interacting with instructors (e.g., use preferred names/titles, communicate about missing scheduled meetings).
+Instructors commit to respond to student electronic communication within two business days.
+Students commit to respond to instructor electronic communication within two business days.
+Instructors commit to communicate course information to students in clear and consistent locations.
+Students commit to seek information in the course syllabus, announcements, etc. prior to contacting the instructor with questions.